kubeflow/website/content/docs/about/contributing.md

 We use aliases for groups instead of GitHub Teams, because changes to GitHub Teams are not publicly auditable.

-A sample OWNERS_ALISES file looks like:
+A sample OWNERS_ALIASES file looks like:

 ```
 aliases: